MicrosoftDocs/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 - **SharePoint Server 2019**.
 We now support the migration of SharePoint Server 2019 to Microsoft 365.
 You can now migrate:
     - Modern team sites & Communication sites
     - Modern site pages and news posts along with the site structure.
-If a page is checked out, the previously checked-in version will be migrated.
+If a page is checked out, the previously checked-in version is migrated.
 Comments are not migrated.
     - Files or folders with "#" or "%" in their name can be migrated.
 These special characters are retained in migration.
 - **SharePoint Designer 2010 and 2013 workflows**.
 SharePoint Designer workflows can now be migrated to Power Automate.

 ## SPMT 4.0

-SPMT 4.0 is a major new release, incorporating new designs and an integrated SharePoint Server assessment feature, giving users a more streamlined and scenario driven experience.
+SPMT 4.0 is a major new release, incorporating new designs and an integrated SharePoint Server assessment feature.
+It gives users a more streamlined and scenario driven experience.

 This new release is available here: [SPMT 4.0 public preview](https://aka.ms/spmt-beta-page).

 ### What’s new in this release

-- The user interface has been improved to guide users get their migration job done by scenarios.
+- The user interface is improved to guide users get their migration job done by scenarios.
 - A new page navigation design makes it easier for users to manage migration tasks.
 - Integrated SharePoint server assessment experience streamlines SharePoint server migration experience.